FailSpy/abliterator/README.md

 ```
 my_model.whitelist_layer(27)
 ```
 By default, all layers are whitelisted.
+I recommend blacklisting the first and last couple layers, as those can and will have dramatic effects on outputs.

 Neither of these will provide success/failure states.
 They will just assure the desired state in running it at that instant.